RCN-ECS/CnGV/notebook/20210107_QuestionsAndReflections.md

 Here is a start to that list (up for discussion) (not necessarily in order they will be in the manuscript):

 ### 1. Why do we need a measure of CovGE?
-(I think this is well addressed in the manuscript, we don't have one)
+(I think this is well addressed in the manuscript: we don't have one)

 ### 2. Why do we need a meausure of delta GxE, when we already have an ANOVA framework which is widely used?
   - Answer: equivalent effect sizes of GxE may have different w^2 from an ANOVA depending on the residual variance.
 Therefore we need a measure that is comparable among datasets with different residual error and sampling designs.